 The earlier you get involved in a lab, the better.
-Remember that just as it will take time for you to learn your role in the lab, so does it take time for the faculty and grad students to mentor you.
+Remember that, just as it will take time for you to learn your role in the lab, it will take time for the faculty and grad students to mentor you.
 In fact, there are faculty members who won't even consider taking on seniors who don't have any research experience.
 You will gain the most experience if you start during your sophomore year.
 This will give you enough time to get acclimated to your duties, plus potentially switch to a different lab during your senior year for a secondary experience in a new discipline or research area.
 However, you can still have a very successful experience if you start during your junior year as well, as this may allow you to choose the labs you apply to with more specificity.

-Most labs in the Department of Psychology are open to the involvement of undergraduate research assistants.
+Many faculty members and labs in the Department of Psychology are open to the involvement of undergraduate research assistants.
 However, the following labs are especially welcoming due to high data collection volumes and a variety of projects:

 Dr. Christy Esposito-Smythers: http://amhplab.gmu.edu/

 Dr. Robert Pasnak: Please contact Dr. Gadzichowski - marinka101@hotmail

 Dr. Johannes Rojahn: http://baddlab.gmu.edu/

 If you're unsure if a lab and/or faculty member is open to research, please feel free to email him or her and ask!
 In addition, remember that often the graduate students are the ones conducting the research hands-on.
 If you think a graduate student has a project you find particularly interesting, ask him or her about it!
 They will probably be excited to describe it to you and may consider mentoring you directly.